meeroslav/missing.manual/src/blog/immutable-arrays-and-objects/index.md

 ### Shift

-Shift is an operation similar to [pop](#pop), but instead of removing the item from the end we remove the item from the beginning of the array.
+The shift is an operation similar to [pop](#pop), but instead of removing the item from the end we remove the item from the beginning of the array.

 ```javascript
 const fruits = ['orange', 'apple', 'lemon', 'banana'];